 In 2016, at the age of 17, Jess made history as the first saxophonist to win the Woodwind Final of BBC Young Musician of the Year.
-She then reached the Grand Final at London’s Barbican Hall, and performed Michael Nyman’s “Where the Bee Dances” with the BBC Symphony Orchestra conducted by Mark Wigglesworth to widespread critical acclaim.
+She then reached the Grand Final at London’s Barbican Hall, and performed Michael Nyman’s Where the Bee Dances with the BBC Symphony Orchestra conducted by Mark Wigglesworth to widespread critical acclaim.

-Jess was featured as a Rising Star in BBC Music Magazine, and as the cover story of Music Teacher, Cumbria Life and Clarinet & Saxophone Magazines.
+Jess has been featured as a Rising Star in BBC Music Magazine as well as being a James Naughtie interviewee.
 She is a Vandoren UK Artist, and became the youngest ever endorsee for Yanagisawa Saxophones aged 13.
-Jess is grateful for support from Awards for Young Musicians, and receives career advice and diary management from Young Classical Artists Trust.
+Jess is a patron for Awards for Young Musicians and promotes her own series of concerts, bringing international talent to her hometown of Ulverston.

 You can download a copy of this biography here: